World Stroke Academy

 The Canadian Stroke Network Best Practices - Post Stroke Checklist as endorsed by the WSO.

-Click the icons below to access to the CPD/CME activity, a podcast from Prof. Gillian Mead, a further reading list and series of videos by Prof. Julie Bernhardt.
+Click the icons below to access to the CPD/CME activity, a further reading list and a video interview with Professor Peter Langhorne.

-The authors of the CME/CPD activity on Exercise After Stroke
+The authors of the CME/CPD activity on Hypertension & Stroke